 As the player uses ancient keys to serially unlock the different temporal layers of the courtyard, moving either forward or backward in time at every lock, a larger story about human-caused loss and climate change also begins to emerge.
 With each iteration, the sun and sky darken, the plants begin to die, the remnants of human industry become more dominating, with gas tanks, tools, broken wood pieces increasingly littering the ground, and the forces of climate change, like smoke, wind, and flooding, begin to take over.

 The industrial objects that litter the courtyard and the other worlds of the Gurge each reveal clues about the past as well, as the player gathers the historical research notes of a mysterious archeologist who appears to have explored the Gurge’s worlds before we arrived.
 As players we must find our way through the post-post-apocalyptic game world, a palimpsest of historical times that holds dark mysteries, all while trying not to get trapped in the Gurge’s physical or temporal labyrinths, and all while uncovering the frightening role we ourselves must play in this labyrinthine world.

-Innovations in Narrative Design
+Narrative & Level Design

-We wanted The Gurge to capitalize on the immersive, interactive, 3D space of the medium, where the mise-en-scène of worldbuilding is used heavily as a storytelling tool; visual cues and audio narration react dynamically to the player’s choices; and, importantly, the player’s agency makes the story, by definition, non-linear, a quality we decided to mirror in the theme of temporal labyrinths.
-Our biggest storytelling innovation, however, was in finding story-consistent ways to voice four different narrators in the game, whose unreliability and contradictions create an additional “story labyrinth” that the player must navigate as they seek the “truth” of the game world’s history.
-Textual literature can’t do any of that.
+One of our biggest storytelling innovations was in finding narratively consistent ways to voice four different narrators in the game, whose unreliability and contradictions create an additional “story labyrinth” that the player must navigate as they seek the “truth” of the game world’s history.